Paper airplane icon

 The National Gallery of Victoria is the oldest in Australia and hosts many high-profile exhibitions, including loans from MoMA.
 Its permanent collection boasts 73,000 works of art.
 The Australian Centre for Contemporary Art is also another wonderful gallery over on Southbank to visit.

-We actually fell in love with footy whilst living here and are now loyal supporters of the Richmond Tigers.
+We fell in love with footy whilst living here and are now loyal supporters of the Richmond Tigers.
 But you’re free to barrack for whoever you like, well, as long as it’s not Collingwood!!

 It’s one of the coolest non-touristy things to do in Melbourne.
 Sitting alongside locals with a Four’n Twenty pie in hand is a true-blue Aussie experience!
 Just don’t forget to put tomato sauce on top of the pie.

-18. Take a Relaxing Yarra River Cruise
+15. Take a Relaxing Yarra River Cruise

 If you’re looking for cheap stuff to do in Melbourne that feels like it should be a premium activity, then head on down to the river and jump on a cruise.
 It’s a nice, relaxing way to take in the city from a different viewpoint.